Mortgage Payment (P&I) | ||

 Factors in Your Massachusetts Mortgage Payment

 Your property taxes are based off of your home’s assessed value and the area’s tax rate.
 The Bay State assesses residential real estate each year to determine the market value.
 Your property bill will be based off of that number, so if you have any issue with the assessment, you can file an abatement application.
 This isn’t guaranteed to get accepted but if it is, you’ll receive a refund for a portion of your property taxes.
 Senior citizens, veterans and blind residents can apply for property tax exemptions.
-The complete list of qualifying exemptions can be found on Massachusetts’ Department of Revenue property tax information website.
+The complete list of qualifying exemptions can be found on Massachusetts’ Department of Revenue property tax information webpage.

 For those who can’t gain homeowners insurance through the voluntary market, the Massachusetts Property Insurance Underwriting Association (MPIUA) is the market of last resort.
 Also known as the FAIR Plan, this program provides basic property insurances for those unable to obtain coverage through normal means.